-If you are an undergraduate student, the Registrar’s Office has a graduation checklist to make sure you have completed all the necessary steps leading up to Convocation.
+If you are an undergraduate student, the Office of the Registrar has a graduation checklist to make sure you have completed all the necessary steps leading up to convocation.
 If you are a master’s or doctoral student, Graduate Studies and Postdoctoral Affairs also has a similar graduation checklist with the necessary information.

 How do I get my composite photo (grad class) and graduation photos from the ceremony?